 In my dissertation, "To Campaign, Protest, or Take up Arms: Ethnic Minority Strategies under the shadow of Ethnic Majority Fragmentation," I examine how fragmentation within ethnically mobilized groups that control the government (e.g., ethnic political majorities) impacts whether ethnopolitical minority organizations use electoral politics, nonviolence, or violence to achieve their strategic goals.
 Studies have shown that fragmentation within ethnic minority groups impacts the strategies that they use.
-I argue, however, that ethnically mobilized groups that control the government may be just as fragmented and competitive as the minorities over which they govern, and that fragmentation within these ethnic political majorities affects the strategic choices of ethnopolitical minority organizations.
+I argue, however, that ethnically mobilized groups that control the government may be just as fragmented and competitive as the minorities over which they govern, and that fragmentation within them affects the strategic choices of ethnopolitical minority organizations.

 I am also interested in what causes organizations to mobilize along ethnic, multi-ethnic, or non-ethnic lines, how mobilization strategies change over time, and what causes organizations within ethnically mobilized groups to cooperate with each other.
 My other research interests include electoral politics under authoritarianism and the determinants of state repression.

 My research has been funded by the National Consortium for the Study of Terrorism and Responses to Terrorism (START).

 I work as the project coordinator of the All Minorities and Risk (AMAR) Project, which is housed at the University of Maryland's Center for International Development and Conflict Management (CIDCM).